-- Try to avoid watching television at this age (recommendation of the American Academy of Pediatrics).
+- Try to avoid television watching at this age (recommendation of the American Academy of Pediatrics).

-- Control the type of games played.
+- Control the type of games the child plays.

-Review Date: 2/1/2012
+Review Date: 2/15/2016

-Reviewed By: Jennifer K. Mannheim, ARNP, Medical Staff, Department of Psychiatry and Behavioral Health, Seattle Children's Hospital.
-Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Reviewed By: Neil K. Kaneshiro, MD, MHA, Clinical Assistant Professor of Pediatrics, University of Washington School of Medicine, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.